alanstoate/explore-with-gdb/README.md

 ```

-If we save our breakpoint to a variable, we could use the Python interpreter to run `create_and_view_graph` and see our graph after running the program:
+If we save our breakpoint to a variable, we can use the Python interpreter to run `create_and_view_graph` and see our graph after running the program:

 ```bash
 (gdb) source ./view_call_graph.py